 Use the instructions below to start a Windows instance like the one you created in Lesson 1.
 When you start your instance, it takes a few minutes to boot up, but you shouldn't have to wait the full 10 minutes that you waited when you first launched the instance.
-Whenever you start an instance, you also have to remember to re-associate the Elastic IP.
 Always follow the instructions below when you start your instance:

 - Log in to the AWS Management Console and click the Amazon EC2 tab.

 - Right-click your instance and click Instance state > Start.

 - Wait at least 10 minutes so that the machine can start up and configure itself correctly.